Disaster Recovery Advocate

 Kiara Banks joined DRNC in September 2018.
 Her work focuses on investigations involving Social Security beneficiaries and their representative payees.
 Having previously served in the mental health field and with persons with disabilities, Banks brings a passion for providing advocacy, guidance, and support to our clients.
 She received her bachelor’s degree in family and community services from East Carolina University where she focused on early intervention.
 Outside of work, Banks enjoys creative writing, baking, and spending time with friends and family.

 Charlie Barnes joined DRNC as the agency’s chief financial officer when it became the state’s Protection & Advocacy agency in 2007.
 Barnes has over 35 years’ experience in nonprofit accounting.
 Before DRNC, he worked 23 years with North Carolina Easter Seals and one year with the NC Partnership for Children.
 He has now “semi-retired” into his current role as part-time accounting assistant.
-Barnes received his MBA from Campbell University and has been a certified public accountant since 1982.
+Barnes received his MBA from Campbell University.
 When Barnes is not working, he enjoys spending time with his family, participating in church activities, reading or exercising.
 Barnes completed numerous marathons and ultra-marathons, including three 100-mile endurance runs.

 Gabby Bush joined the DRNC team in 2010 as its first outreach specialist.
 In that role she met thousands of North Carolinians with disabilities and presented on topics such as the history of the P&A system and how to be a better self-advocate.
 In 2015, Bush moved to the investigations & monitoring unit to investigate facilities across the state where people with disabilities live.
 In her current work with DRNC she focuses on investigations involving Social Security beneficiaries and their representative payees.
 Bush graduated from UNC-Greensboro with a bachelor’s degree in human development and family studies.
 When she is not working, Bush enjoys spending time with her family and rescue dog, volunteering, or attending events with her Alpha Delta Pi alumnae sisters.